-The Irish Research Council in Ireland invites applications for an Employment-Based Postgraduate Programme for 2018 academic year.
+The Irish Research Council in Ireland invites applications for an Employment-Based Postgraduate Programme in 2019.
 The Council offers opportunities for suitably qualified individuals to take up an employment-based award to carry out research leading to a postgraduate qualification in any discipline, granted by an eligible HEI within Ireland.

 The application for a scholarship is developed by the applicant, in collaboration with an Employment Partner and host HEI.
 Awardees have, for the term of the award, dual status as an employee of the employment partner and postgraduate student of the host HEI.